ryanliupie/SIEM-Tool/SIEM/misp.md

 </p>
 <img src="/picturesv2/docker1.4.jpg" alt="docker-explanation" width="800px">
 <p>
   This time, the application was sent, and the Linux user was able to use it!
 Remember that a docker container is not a separate VM.
 That would be a separate OS for each application, where it would require an intense amount of money and resources.
 Instead, docker containers share the host OS kernel, meaning they do not need their own full operating system.
-This makes the container lightweight by only packaging what is neccesary to run the application.
+This makes the container lightweight by only packaging what is neccesary to run the application. <b> It is a way to package software that can run on any hardware </b>
 </p>